 Call for papers

-In order to further enrich this 1st International Symposium, a dedicated session for the presentation of research papers has been included.
-These contributions are expected to deepen and expand upon the themes addressed during the symposium.
+In order to further enrich this 1st Symposium, a session has been set up for paper presentations, which will be subject to acceptance by the Scientific Committee and must address the themes covered by the symposium.

-Notification of acceptance > 7 June 2026
+Notification date for acceptance of papers: 2 June 2026

-Submission form > Submit a paper
+Form > submit a paper

-Deadline for submission of papers > 31 May 2026
+Deadline for receiving papers > 31 May 2026

 Supporting Universities and Organisations

-• State Feminist Policy Forum Association, (Spain)
+• State Feminist Policy Forum Association (Madrid)

 • Lyceum Association, Science Region of Murcia (Murcia)

-• Isadora Duncan Foundation, León
+• Isadora Duncan Foundation (León)